top of page

 Common knapweed (Centaurea nigra)

-Another tall and beautiful meadow worthy plant.
-I have seen these nectar filled blooms favoured by many species, but I have noticed that leaf cutter bees seem to really like them!
+Here is another tall and beautiful meadow worthy plant.
+I have seen these nectar filled blooms favoured by many species, but I have noticed that leaf-cutter bees seem to really like them!

 Betony Betonica officinalis.jpg